 And all he said was, “Thank you.”

-I’ve this guy.
+I’ve been guy.
 I get it.
-See, publicly, he was playing his role, rejecting the feminine, right?
-But secretly he was for permission to express himself, to be seen, to be heard, and he needed was another man holding him accountable and creating a safe space for him to feel, and transformation was instant.
-I loved this experience, because it showed me that transformation is possible, even over messages.
-So I wanted to figure out how I could reach more men, but of course of them were following me.
+See, publicly, he was just playing role, rejecting the feminine, right?
+But secretly he was waiting for to express himself, to be seen, to be heard, and he needed was another man holding him accountable and creating a safe for him to feel, and the transformation was instant.
+I loved this experience, because it showed that transformation is possible, even over direct messages.
+So I wanted to figure out how could reach more men, but of course none of them following me.

 (Laughter)